Austintjh19/EduLink-NUS/docs/UserGuide.md

 * Recent Command: Highlighted in gray, this component stores a previously successfully executed command.
 * Index: This component indicates the position of each student in the Student List Panel.
 * Student Tag: Highlighted in purple, the Student Tag appears in both the Student Card and Student Panel Card.
 Each student can have multiple tags associated with them.
-* Student Grade: Highlighted in pink, the Student Grade appears in both the Student Card and Student Panel Card, providing information about the academic performance of each student.
+* Student Score: Highlighted in pink, the Student Grade appears in both the Student Card and Student Panel Card, providing information about the academic performance of each student.
 Like tags, students can have multiple grades associated with them.
 * Selected Student Highlight: Highlighted with a purple outline, this component indicates the selected Student Panel Card for viewing in the Student Card.

 ### 3.3 How to use EduLink-NUS commands: